 Training on ethics issues is tailored to those areas of the Group which are most likely to face potential incidents of corruption or conflict of interest, these being employees involved in purchasing and sales activities.
-For these employees, training on ethics issues is carried out every two years.
 To this end, the CSR team has developed several training courses to further reinforce the understanding of ethics issues.